hana-afra/electricity-load-identification/README.md

 Future work suggests potential areas for further research and improvement.
 It includes exploring additional datasets, refining clustering techniques, and developing predictive models for electricity load forecasting.

-## References

-This section lists the references and resources used throughout the project, including academic papers, datasets, and software tools.